Cooks standing around a counter for a pre-shift meeting

 Use this customizable Word doc to guide self, peer, and manager reviews with your employees.

 Planning and executing a pre-shift meeting in the right way is crucial to the success of your restaurant.
-Fortunately, by following the guidance outlined in this article, you can give yourself the best chance of instigating a positive and productive shift.
+Fortunately, by following the guidance outlined in this article, you can give yourself the best chance of experiencing a positive and productive shift.

 FAQs